-The No. 40 Squadron aircraft, crew and supporting detachment were deployed earlier this year to RAAF Base Richmond in New South Wales to conduct Exercise Trojan Compass.
+The No. 40 Squadron aircraft, crew and supporting detachment were deployed earlier this year to RAAF Base Richmond in NSW to conduct Exercise Trojan Compass.

 The RNZAF crew, embedded in No. 37 Squadron, completed six flights, two domestic and four international, in support of the Australian Defence Force under their call signs to a variety of locations across Australia and the Indo-Pacific region.